aolivacce/DataCamp-Projects/README.md

 # Data Camp Projects
-A collection of SQL projects courtesy of datacamp.com
+A collection of SQL, R & Python projects that I have completed courtesy of datacamp.com

 ## Table of Contents
 - SQL Projects